Terminate Damnation

-Terminate Damnation is the debut album by Christian progressive death metal band Becoming the Archetype, released on August 30, 2005.
+Terminate Damnation is the debut studio album by American heavy metal band Becoming the Archetype.
+The album was released on August 30, 2005.
 The title of the album was taken from the song "Terminate Damnation" from the Mortification album, Scrolls of the Megilloth.

 The album artwork was painted by Dan Seagrave, who has been commissioned to draw many metal album covers.

 Terminate Damnation was released on vinyl with a limited pressing of 500 by Broken Circles Records in 2011.